 Deutsche Bank Securities Inc. (the Company) is a wholly owned subsidiary of DB U.S. Financial Markets Holding Corporation (the Parent), a wholly owned subsidiary of the Taunus Corporation, which is a direct subsidiary of Deutsche Bank AG (the Bank), a German corporation.
-The Company is a registered broker-dealer with the Securities and Exchange Commission (SEC) and is a member of the Financial Industry Regulatory Authority (FINRA), various exchanges, and the Securities Investor Protection Corporation (SIPC).
-As a futures commission merchant, the Company is registered with the Commodities Futures Trading Commission (CFTC), is a clearing member of the Chicago Board of Trade, Chicago Mercantile Exchange, New York Mercantile Exchange, ICE Futures U.S., and is a member of the National Futures Association.
+The Company is a registered broker-dealer and investment advisor with the Securities and Exchange Commission (SEC) and is a member of the Financial Industry Regulatory Authority (FINRA), various exchanges, and the Securities Investor Protection Corporation (SIPC).
+As a futures commission merchant, the Company is registered with the Commodities Futures Trading Commission (CFTC), is a clearing member of the Chicago Board of Trade, Chicago Mercantile Exchange, New York Mercantile Exchange, Commodity Exchange Inc. (CME Group), ICE Futures U.S., and is a member of the National Futures Association.

 The Company provides trade execution services for a broad range of domestic and international clients.
 It provides securities brokerage and investment advisory services to private clients and institutions and correspondent clearing services to broker-dealers.
 The Company provides a variety of capital raising, market making, and brokerage services for its government, financial institution, and corporate clients, including fixed income and equity sales and trading, emerging markets activities, equity market research and investment banking.
-The Company also executes trading and arbitrage strategies for its own account using debt, equity, and related derivative instruments.
+The Company also executes trading and arbitrage strategies for its own account using debt, equity, and related derivative instruments and is a primary dealer in U.S. government securities.